jchristopher/searchwp-modal-search-form/readme.txt

 5. Insert modal triggers as Gutenberg Blocks

 == Changelog ==
+*0.3*
+- Updates dependencies
+- Adds jQuery events when modals open and close

 *0.2.3*
 - Fixes regression introduced in 0.2.2 that prevented search with Enter key